ora0600/confluent-cdc-workshop/terraform/aws/ccloud-source-salesforce-cdc-connector/README.md

 Try to find this record in Confluent Cloud console topic viewer.
 ![salesforce change Topic](img/salesforce_change_topic_insert.png)

 Salesforce CDC is working.
-So, we are finished with the lab.
+So, we are finished with this lab.
-With this last Source Connector we should now have  CDC Source Connectors running.
+With this last Source Connector we should now have all CDC Source Connectors running.
 ![all CDC Connector](img/all_cdc_connectors.png)

 back to [Deployment-Steps Overview](../README.MD) or continue with [data processing](../dataprocessingREADME.md).